Jacamein/Prompt-Wizards-Spells/README.md

 Herein lies a vast library of prompts, which I hope you'll find useful.
 Stay as long as you like, offer your feedback, and feel free to practice or even improve upon my work as a writer and curator.
 In the meantime, I will continue to expand and update this collection.

-Happy prompting, and may your character arcs take you where you want to be.
+Happy prompting, use 'command + f' to search faster and may your character arcs take you where you want to be.

 Jacamein.
 ----------------------------------------------------------------------------